 However, comprehensive eye assessments by specialists are recommended if:

-• Your baby was premature or had other birth complications, as premature babies may have different visual development milestones
+- Your baby was premature or had other birth complications, as premature infants may have different visual development milestones

-Early detection of eye problems can prevent or reduce their impact on a child’s development.
+Early detection of eye problems through regular eye exams and eye examinations can prevent or reduce their impact on a child’s development.
 Some conditions, if caught early enough, can be corrected completely.

 Final Thoughts